kurtenkera/SFT-vanilla-ResNet/README.md

 # SFT-vanilla-ResNet
-This repository contains code for training and evaluating an ImageNet-trained ResNet-50 on a data set called Stylized-ImageNet.
+This repository contains code for surgically fine-tuning and evaluating an ImageNet-trained ResNet-50 on a data set called Stylized-ImageNet.

 Project Motivation: